 If you have time:

 TIP: Make sure that you apply for Chinese visas before your trip, which are required for tourists.
 We’ve got more Chinese travel tips here.

 We can help!
 Our Family Vacation Consultants can do everything from booking accommodations, to developing full itineraries including kid-friendly activities.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 About Amy Andrews: Amy lives in both Charlotte, North Carolina and New York City with her husband and two children, ages nine and seven.
 Their love of family travel was cemented during a two-year stint in London and they travel as much as possible.